Legal

 3. Ephemeral Storage and Physical Security

-To provide a seamless application experience, Balon AI briefly decrypts your session keys within your browser's memory.
-Decryption keys are temporarily cached in your browser's local session storage to avoid requiring your password on every action.
+To provide a seamless experience, Balon AI temporarily caches decryption keys in your browser's local session storage during active sessions.
+This avoids requiring your password on every action.

 This ephemeral caching places responsibility for physical device security on you.
-Our privacy guarantees end at your device's boundary.
 An adversary with physical access to your unlocked device could theoretically extract session keys.
-Balon AI is not liable for data compromises resulting from unsecured local endpoints, malware, or keyloggers in your environment.
+Balon AI is not liable for data compromises resulting from unsecured local endpoints.

 4. Shared Organization Workspaces

-When an organization admin shares access with a new member, the Organization Master Encryption Key (Org MEK) is wrapped with the invitee's public RSA key by the admin's client and delivered to the new member.
-You acknowledge that granting organization access provides the invitee with cryptographic capability to decrypt the entire historical encrypted state of that organization workspace.
-Access revocation only prevents future decryption; previously synchronized keys may remain on the invitee's local devices until cleared.
+When you invite a member to an organization, our system wraps the Organization Master Encryption Key (Org MEK) with the invitee's public RSA key.
+You acknowledge that under the current architecture, granting organization access provides the invitee with cryptographic capability to decrypt the entire historical encrypted state of that organization workspace.